precog/client-libraries/doc/src/visualization-api.v1.rst

 property : string
 	The property name whose values you want to visualize. start : timestamp
-	beginning of the time span.
+	The beginning of the time span.
 	The ``start`` and ``end`` paramater must be specified as a timestamp (number), Date or a parsable date string.

 -----------------------